 3 Ingredient Cinnamon Sugar Pecans

 I made these today on the ABC 33/40’s Talk of Alabama morning show.
-I didn’t have time to shoot a beauty shot of them at home so the shot above is straight from the Mazer kitchen.
-I chose this recipe to give you a go-to recipe when you want to make something homemade for gifting but don’t have a lot of time-let’s say to make decorated sugar cookies.
+This picture is straight from the tv set- no time to shoot a beauty shot of them at home that early in the morning.
+3 Ingredient Cinnamon Sugar Pecans are a go-to recipe when you want to make something homemade for gifting but don’t have a lot of time.
+Decorated sugar cookies can take all day, right?
 I guarantee these will get just as many compliments and your kitchen will still be clean after making them!

 The mixture you see in front of me on the stovetop is the beginnings of Cookies n Cream White Chocolate Fudge.
-It’s just as yummy and makes great Christmas gifts, too!
+My shortcut version is yummy and makes great Christmas gifts, too!

 To make the Cinnamon Sugar Pecans, beat one egg white in a large bowl with a fork until frothy.
 Dump in 1 pound or 4 cups of pecan halves.

-You can buy pecans at a grocery store, but I have friends at church, Ken and Becky Moore, that give us pecans in the shell and my husband and son’s job to sit in front of the tv in the winter and pick out pecan meats.
+You can buy pecans at a grocery store, but I have friends at church, Ken and Becky Moore, that give us pecans in the shell.
+My husband and son’s job to sit in front of the tv in the winter and pick out pecan meats.
 If they’re sittin’, they’re pickin’.

 The beaten egg white coats the pecans which gives the cinnamon sugar something to cling to on the pecans.
-This is what gives these pecans the crunch.
+This is what gives these pecans that crunch.

-I usually keep a mixture of cinnamon sugar made up in a container in my pantry but I found a container of cinnamon sugar already combined at the Dollar Tree in the spice section!
+I usually keep a mixture of cinnamon sugar made up in a container in my pantry.
+This year, I found a container of cinnamon sugar already combined at the Dollar Tree in the spice section!
 Score!
 When I make it myself, I use the ratio of 1/2 teaspoon ground cinnamon to 1/3 cup granulated sugar.
 I used 1/3 cup of the Dollar Tree cinnamon sugar mixture.

 Whether you are serving them at a Christmas party or gifting them to teachers or neighbors, make sure you make enough for snacking- you will thank me for that tip!